puregome/notebooks/README.md

 [echo-chambers.ipynb](echo-chambers.ipynb) is used for finding groups of users which collectively retweet similar content.
 The notebook found a group of a few hundred users retweeting right-wing propaganda.
 Further study needs to be done to check if this content has any effect on the findings of this project.

 [geo-analysis.ipynb](geo-analysis.ipynb) and [geo-classification.ipynb](geo-classification.ipynb) can be used to divide the tweets in groups depending on on the location of the tweeter.
 This only works for about half of the data set.
-Next, maps representing tweet data can be created with the notebook [maps.ipynb](maps.ipynb)
+Next, maps representing tweet data can be created with the notebook [maps.ipynb](maps.ipynb).

+[corona-nl-totals.ipynb](corona-nl-totals.ipynb) creates graphs of the number infections, hospitalizations and deaths in The Netherlands based on data provided by the the health organization [https://www.rivm.nl](RIVM).

 ## Publications, talks and media coverage